 The top five most needed services selected by LGBT older adult participants who are Hispanic, African American, and Asian/ Pacific Islander are the same as the overall top five services listed above.
-White older by the by participants with household income at or below 200% of the federal poverty level are the same as the overall top five services listed above.
-Those who have incomes above 200% of the federal poverty level indicate that assisted living is one of the adults, however, indicate that assisted living is one of the five most needed services needed instead of legal services, and Native American older adults identify meals to home as one of the five most needed services instead of support groups.
-Hispanic, African American, and Native American older adults are less likely to have a DPAH and a will than their White counterparts.
+White older or below 200% of the federal poverty level are the same as the overall top five services listed above.
+Those who have incomes above 200% of the federal poverty level indicate that assisted living is one of the five most needed services instead of legal services.